fluent/fluentd-docs-gitbook/overview/faq.md

 `file` buffer has limitations.
 Check [buf_file article](/plugins/buffer/file.md#limitation).

-### I got enconding error inside plugin.
+### I got encoding error inside plugin.
 How to fix it?

 You may hit `"\xC3" from ASCII-8BIT to UTF-8` like
 `UndefinedConversionError` in the plugin.
 This error happens when string